UninspiredCarrot/f1-lap-time-pred/README.md

 Microservice Architecture
 The project is organized into a microservice architecture, with separate services for the API, consumer, and producer, each encapsulated within Docker containers.
 This structure ensures scalability and easy deployment, allowing each component to be developed and maintained independently.

+## TODO
+- Frontend Development: Create a user-friendly web interface using frameworks like React to display lap time predictions, historical data, and visualizations for users.
+- Expand Dataset: Incorporate additional years of Formula 1 data to enhance model training, allowing the model to learn from a more comprehensive dataset and improve its predictive capabilities.
+- Automated Testing
+- API Documentation with OpenAPI